pypr/compyle/docs/source/details.rst

 a suitable line of code inserted into the generated code.
 Note that in this case it just performs a suitable import.

-Thus, with this feature we are able to connect ComPyle with other libraries.
+Thus, with this feature we are able to connect Compyle with other libraries.
 This functionality will probably evolve a little more as we gain more experience linking with other libraries.
 However, we have a clean mechanism for doing so already in-place.